NativeScript/theme/MIGRATION-GUIDE.md

 }
 ```

 Please note that you shouldn't use commas between the values here.
-Also combine multiple color sets like this, as
-this way the mixin can group them in a single rule instead of several.
+Also, make sure you combine multiple color sets like this, as in this way the mixin can group them in a single rule instead of several.

 ## Mode Change API